anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-unix.md

 * Use a Vi(m) editor

 ## Readings
-To achieve the basic learning objectives, you should work through the following, ideally on your own machine, but you can also complete these in Olin 301/304/308:
+To achieve the basic learning objectives, you can work through the following, ideally on your own machine, but you can also complete these in Olin 310/304/308:

 * [UNIX Tutorial for Beginners.](https://www.cs.carleton.edu/courses/course_resources/Unix2/index.html) Get through as much of Tutorials 1-4 and 6 as you can.
 Tutorial 5 is optional.
-* One of the following vi / vim tutorials (you don't need to make it through all of any of these, you should just make sure that you know how to do basic text insertion and deletion in Vim, and quit out of it!):
+* One of the following vi / vim tutorials.
+You don't need to make it through all of any of these; you should just make sure that you know how to do basic text insertion and deletion in Vim, and quit out of it!:
     * [VIM adventures](https://vim-adventures.com/) -- a game
     * [Openvim.com](https://www.openvim.com/) -- an interactive tutorial
     * [Unix/Linux - The vi Editor Tutorial](https://www.tutorialspoint.com/unix/unix-vi-editor.htm) -- a classic-style tutorial from Tutorials Point

 ## Checks
 Write down answers to the following and bring them to class:
-* What are the commands for inserting text, deleting text and quitting out of Vi?
+* What are the commands for inserting text, deleting text and quitting out of Vi(m)?
-* What commands in Unix do you think are most important (write them down!)?
+* What commands in Unix do you think are most important?